 You deserve someone in your corner to protect your legal rights.
 Our Fort Walton Beach car accident attorneys would be proud to fight for your family.
 To get started, all you have to do is call to schedule a free case evaluation today.

 How Common Are Distracted Driving Accidents in Fort Walton Beach?

-Distracted driving is a serious safety risk–in Florida and across the U.S. According to National Highway Traffic and Safety Administration reports, 3,142 people were killed and over 424,000 victims were injured in distracted driving accidents during 2019.
+Distracted driving is a serious safety risk–in Florida and across the U.S. According to National Highway Traffic and Safety Administration reports and statistics, 3,142 people were killed and over 424,000 victims were injured in distracted driving accidents during 2019.

 According to Florida Department of Highway Safety and Motor Vehicles (FLHSMV) crash data, 48,537 distracted driving crashes were reported statewide in 2020.
 Over 2,750 victims suffered serious bodily injuries in those accidents.
 308 people were killed in distracted driving accidents–up from 267 in 2019.